A Cost-efficiency Analysis of Primary Assessors for Patients With Knee Pain in Primary Care

 Randomization:

 A computer-generated list of random numbers was used, where participants were randomly assigned to being assessed, diagnosed and treated either by a physiotherapist or a physician first.
-The project coordinator managed the sequence generation, allocation concealment, enrolment and assignments of participants and kept the concealed randomization scheme and sequentially numbered, sealed envelopes in a locked cupboard (in the same building where the enrolment will be), only available for the project coordinator.
+The project coordinator managed the sequence generation, allocation concealment, enrolment and assignments of participants and kept the concealed randomization scheme and sequentially numbered, sealed envelopes in a locked cupboard (in the same building where the enrolment was), only available for the project coordinator.
 The project coordinator revealed the allocation to the participant shortly after the baseline measurement and to the health care providers.
 Data collector, data analyst and statistician were blinded of allocation until completion of data collection for the primary outcome measures at the 12 months follow up for the last recruited patient.
 Group allocation was revealed when analysing data for the other clinical trial (ID: NCT03715764).

 Data collection:

 New data collection will be made for cost variables.
 Data regarding costs for the healthcare processes will be extracted from patient journals.
-The costs for visits to physical therapist, physician or other healthcare provider will be collected from the healthcare organization.
+The costs for visits to physiotherapists, physician or other healthcare providers will be collected from the healthcare organization.
 The drug prices will be collected from the Swedish Association of Local Authorities and Regions for the time period the drugs were prescribed.
 Production loss due to sick-leave and health care visits will be valued according to mean gross salary (including taxes and social fees).

 Calculating total costs (number of contacts per patient * costs ) for: